Whether intermittent fasting is called the 5:2 diet or the 16/8 method, celebrities swear that these eating regimens are a great way to lose weight.

-If you care about diets and your health, please read studies about common dietary supplements could harm your liver health and findings of common herbal and dietary supplements may hurt your liver health.
+If you care about diets and your health, please read studies about common dietary supplements that could harm your liver health and common herbal and dietary supplements that may hurt your liver health.

-For more information about diets and wellness, please see recent studies about why older men really need a healthy diet and results showing that popcorn as a snack: Healthy hit or dietary horror show?
+For more information about diets and wellness, please see recent studies about why older men really need a healthy diet and results showing that popcorn as a snack is: Healthy hit or a dietary horror show?

 The study is published in Nature.
 One author of the study is Mimi Shirasu-Hiza, Ph.D.